bernd/insomnia/docs/insomnia/get-started-with-documents.md

 ### Linting and Error Messaging

-All specifications imported into Insomnia are linted, and error messages will appear at the bottom of the center panel.
+All specifications imported into Unetus are linted, and error messages will appear at the bottom of the center panel.
 If there are breaking errors, the right- and left-side panels will not render.

 Error details include the error type, line number, and error message.